muse-sisay/serveET/README.md

-# servidora
+#  <em>servidora</em>

-a telegram bot for creating virtual machines
+a telegram bot for automating virtual machine provisioning.

-# about the name
-servidora is spanish for server.
-It makes sense since the bot just serves humans by creating virtual machines.
+This is part of my **serveEthiopia project**, a project aimed at providing resources for for fellow Ethiopians.